wilsonespina/PORTFOLIO_WDI_PROJECT_4/README.md

 ## THE FINAL APP

 The look and feel of the final app was intended to use a simple colour palette.
-Many of the pages use large images of people running to maintain the sporty theme throughout. i used Bootstrap to create a grid layout and tried to keep the sytling simple on each page, with icons being added from the font-awesome site to add finer details
+Many of the pages use large images of people running to maintain the sporty theme throughout. i used Bootstrap to create a grid layout and tried to keep the styling simple on each page, with icons being added from the font-awesome site to add finer details

 ![Final App](Readme_Files/images/screenshot_combined.jpg)
 > *Figure 5 - Screenshots from the final product*

 ### Lessons Learned

-As with any project, there were many issues I stumbled accross and there were also many lessons to be learned as a take away including:
+As with any project, there were many issues I stumbled across and there were also many lessons to be learned as a take away including:

-1. Try to understand what pages a user would need to see when a user initally logs in.
+1. Try to understand what pages a user would need to see when a user initially logs in.
 At the beginning of the process, it took a while to completely get my head around how a user would interact with my site, i.e. first having a landing page, then moving onto the users show page.
 2. A lot of functionality is much more suitable to be placed in the back end.
 Before starting, I was not fully aware of the process of creating virtual or being able to add data validation.
-However after inclduing these features, it makes myc more sense to do so.
+However after including these features, it makes much more sense to do so.
 3. I also learnt that when including Google Maps, they can be highly customisable.
 Through reading the Google documentation, I was able to a different coloured line for the 'trace' and was able to choose map styles via [snazzymaps](https://snazzymaps.com).